Demyan Hanul: Assassination

 On 14 March 2025, the National Police of Ukraine announced that Hanul had been shot twice in the head by a short-barrel firearm in central Odesa on 13 March.
 Police believe that the shooter was acting under a contract.

 Questions about the killing arose during the Verkhovna Rada question hour.
 The case has been personally taken over by Ihor Klymenko, Ukraine's Internal Minister.
 Klymenko stated that there were "specific leads" the police were following.
 The killing, and a clear image of the suspect, were caught on CCTV near the scene of the crime.

 Pro-Russian media outlet Tipichanya Odesa had reported that his shooter was in "military uniform" but this was denied by the National Police.
 Another outlet, Dumska, had reported that the killer surrendered himself to police custody, which the police have also denied.
-At 2:12 PM UTC on 14 March Serhii Shalaiev, man matching the description and image of Hanul's shooter, was arrested at his apartment, with a hidden weapon matching that used in the shooting found.
+At 2:12 pm UTC on 14 March Serhii Shalaiev, a man matching the description and image of Hanul's shooter, was arrested at his apartment, with a hidden weapon matching that used in the shooting found.
 Shalaiev was a 46-year-old local resident, a Ukrainian soldier who had deserted his unit on 23 February.
 Shalaiev plead guilty to the murder of Hanul on 16 March with local police and the SBU investigating the murder as either; a contract killing, a crime of personal animosity, and an assassination linked to Russia.